Brewer219/osticket-prereqs/README.md

 <img width="321" height="467" alt="Then for ost config after clicking &#39;Apply&#39; the click the OK button" src="https://github.com/user-attachments/assets/87dc4149-cb2d-4c58-87a9-9a24779aaed9" />

-[!Important]: This is insecure and should be restricted in real production environments.
+[!Important VERY TO NOTE]: This is insecure and should be restricted in real production environments.
 Assigning 'Everyone' permissions to ost-config.php is insecure because it allows unrestricted access to a sensitive configuration file.
 This is done temporarily in this project to avoid installation issues; permissions should be restricted after setup in real business environments.

-## 4. Now go back IIS Manager to reload it by restarting the web server again, stop and start instructions
+## 4. Now go back IIS Manager to reload it by restarting the web server again, stop and start instructions and here are my images below:
 <details><summary>See screenshot 1</summary>

 <img src="images/Step 2b.png" width="60%">